williamswalsh/junit_testing_principles_practices_patterns/README_PART_4.md

 It is therefore an implementation detail and should not be mocked.
 For an out-of-process private dependency there is no need to consider backward compatibility with other systems as it is not part of the systems observable behaviour.

+#### Mocks
+Mocks are said to verify behaviour, they don't.
+Mocks verify implementation details between classes.
+Mocks emulate and examine implementation details.

+#### Code can be split into 4
+- public API - observable behaviour
+- private API - observable behaviour
+- public API - implementation detail
+- private API - implementation detail

+#### Styles of unit tests
+- output based
+  - You provide an input, and you verify the output from the SUT
+  - This approach assumes there are no side effects
+  - also called functional testing - side-effect-free programming
+- state based
+  - verifying the state of the system after an operation
+  - tests verify the "final" state
+  - not verifying the return value(functional testing)
+- communication based

+Output based produces tests of the highest quality.
+State based is 2nd best.
+Comm. based should only be used occasionally.